Forgot password

 Elemental Destruction Magic

-Now that you have an improved magic experience, why not throw in some powerful spells based around earth, water, and wind?
-You’ll also gain Poison-based spells which scale off of your restoration, opening up a host of new magical strategies to implement.
+Now that you have an improved magic experience, why not combine it with the ‘Elemental Destruction Magic‘ mod to throw in some powerful spells by Reaperix based around earth, water, and wind?
+You’ll also gain Poison-based spells that scale off of your restoration, opening up a host of new magical strategies to implement.

 The Ring of God Mode

 Sometimes you just want to run free and decimate anyone that crosses you.
 However, you can be kind of squishy in Skyrim, allowing enemies to tear you apart if you aren’t properly equipped.
-This mod solves that problem for you with some drastically increased stats that’ll allow you to crush any opponent with ease.
+The Ring of God Mode mod by darkjesusmn solves that problem for you with some drastically increased stats that’ll allow you to crush any opponent with ease.

 God Tier Weapons and Heavy Armor

 So you don’t want to make yourself invincible or anything like that, but you do want god-like power to suit your high level.
-That’s where this mod comes in to equip you in some weapons and armor capable of some serious badass-ery.
+That’s where the God Tier Weapons and Heavy Armor mod by Kalanaed comes in to equip you with some weapons and armor capable of some serious badass-ery.

 150% Jumping & Sprinting

-If you ever found yourself missing the game-breaking Acrobatics and Athletics skills from Oblivion, this mod is for you.
+If you ever found yourself missing the game-breaking Acrobatics and Athletics skills from Oblivion, the 150% Jumping and Sprinting mod by Machienzo is for you.
 It allows you to jump 50% higher and run for 50% longer.
 It’s simple, but jumping over enemies never gets old.
 It also makes climbing a whole lot easier.

 Legendary Creatures